 Our shipping pricing chart allows you to accurately budget for each of your events.
 For each size order you will see the total price and the corresponding price per stem (including packaging and overnight shipping).
-Please note as of July 24 there is a $10 per box fee for thermal insulation.

 How to figure out your pricing.
 Locate your state and corresponding area (A, B, C, D) in the map below.
 Then refer to the pricing table for total cost of garden roses, including packaging and overnight shipping.